 Participation in the trial is voluntary and you may choose to withdraw at any time.
 Withdrawal from a trial will not change the relationship between a participant and their doctor.

 Clinical trials may be funded by numerous organisations such as government granting bodies (eg. NHMRC, NIH), charities (eg. National Heart Foundation, Arthritis Foundation), pharmaceutical companies, universities and research institutions, and philanthropic organisations.

 Who manages clinical trials?

 Clinical trials are managed by large teams of scientists and doctors who work in universities and hospitals.
 All clinical trials have a Principal Investigator who oversees the trial.
-Nurses, data managers and other health care professionals also play a part in clinical trials.
+Trial coordinators, data managers, statisticians, nurses and other health care professionals also play a part in running clinical trials.

-What if there are side effects from participating in a clinical trial?
+What if a participant experiences side effects while participating in a clinical trial?

-If the participant experiences illness or possible side-effects while in the trial they should seek advice from their usual doctor.
+If a participant experiences illness or possible side-effects while in the trial they should seek advice from their usual doctor.

 What is the data and safety monitoring board and how does it ensure participant safety?

 The data and safety monitoring board (DSMB) is a group of doctors, statisticians and researchers who meet regularly to review the progress of a clinical trial.
-These people are experts in the conduct of clinical trials but they are independent of the organisations that are managing the clinical trial for which they are DSMB members.
+These people are experts in the conduct of clinical trials but are independent of the organisations that are managing the clinical trial for which they are DSMB members.
 Their role is to monitor the safety of participants and the quality of the data.
-As described below, the DSMB can decide to stop a trial early in certain circumstances.

 - If participants experience unanticipated and serious side effects